Political parties play blame game over reports of Maoist resurgence | Politics

 The TMC government's ability to reign in Maoist movement post 2011 is mostly credited to its developmental schemes for the people of the poverty-stricken region, including the availability of rice at Rs 2 per kg for every household.

-Nevertheless, former West Bengal DGP Bhupinder Singh Hooda, who was the state police chief at the height of Maoist movement, issued a word of caution, underscoring that insurgent movements go through a cycle.
+Nevertheless, former West Bengal DGP Bhupinder Singh, who was the state police chief at the height of Maoist movement, issued a word of caution, underscoring that insurgent movements go through a cycle.

 ''All insurgent movements, including ultra-left extremism, go through highs and lows.
 It is better to remain vigilant than getting caught off guard,'' he added.